Before You Buy Another AI Tool, Answer These 12 Questions

 - A few open‑minded people to pilot with

-- Clear communication from leadership about what AI is and isn’t for
+- Clear communication about what AI is and isn’t for in your context

 11. Do you have any written guidelines for AI use?